Best things to do in Morocco

 Day 10 – Flying Home

 Want to see more of Morocco?
 Head out to Essaouira or go surfing in Taghazout.
-There are endless beautiful places to explore in Morocco and a Morocco itinerary can be adjusted to account for other new, and exciting places.
+There are endless beautiful places to explore in Morocco, and your itinerary can be adjusted to account for other new and exciting places.

 Is Morocco Safe to Travel?